Financial Planning13 min read

 Customer concentration.
 If one client represents more than 15-20% of revenue, buyers see risk.
 Diversifying your client base takes time — which is why Year 3 is the right time to start, not Year 1.

 Documentation.
 Standard operating procedures, employee handbooks, vendor contracts, and intellectual property documentation all matter in due diligence.
-The more professionally documented your operations are, the smoother the sale process and the higher the buyer's confidence.
+The more professionally documented your operations are, the smoother the sale process — including a smooth transition to whoever runs the business next — and the higher the buyer's confidence.

 Key actions in Year 3: